mcaibad2/todolist/README.md

-Wrote this code as the main deliverable test assignment for http://twenty-one.co/.
+Wrote this code as the main deliverable for a test assignment by a software house called Twenty One (http://twenty-one.co/).
 Although I managed to deliver working code in one day (added some minor changes next day) they accused me of cheating...
 I am writing this down as a personal reminder and for all you out there, especially for twenty one developers that may (or may not) have run this code.

 # TODO list